UWPCE-PythonCert/SystemDevelopment/slides_sources/source/profiling.rst

 Some other tools to consider
 ============================

+.. rst-class:: left
   For better visualizing

   For C extensions

   For memory Profiling

 SNAKEVIZ